kuzzleio/kuzzle/doc/1/plugins/plugin-context/customize-errors/index.md

 ## Example

+Taking the configuration example above, if an error is thrown with:

-If you customize errors like above and you write `context.errorsManager.throw('some_error', 'Something get wrong');`, Kuzzle will throw a [BadRequestError](https://docs.kuzzle.io/core/1/api/essentials/errors/#badrequesterror) with the following properties :
+`context.errorsManager.throw('some_error', 'Something get wrong');`

+Then when triggered on an API request, Kuzzle will respond to the querying user with a [BadRequestError](https://docs.kuzzle.io/core/1/api/essentials/errors/#badrequesterror) error, with the following properties:

 - message : `Some error occured: Something get wrong`
 - errorName : `plugins.foobar-plugin.some_error`